Conformal blocks, parahoric torsors and Borel-Weil-Bott: Loop groups and Bruhat--Tits group schemes

-Our base field will always be $k$.
-For $x \in X$, let $\cO_x$ denote the complete local ring at $x$ (i.e. $\cO_x \simeq k[\![t]\!]$) and ${K}_x \simeq k(\!(t)\!)$ be its field of fractions, the corresponding local field.
-For our purposes, $\cG$ will be a smooth affine connected $X$-group scheme such that $\cG_{k(X)}$ is an {\em absolutely simple, simply-connected} ${k(X)}$-group which {\em splits over a tamely ramified extension of ${k(X)}$}.
+For our purposes, $\cG$ will be a smooth affine connected $X$-group scheme such that $\cG_{k(X)}$ is an {\em absolutely simple, semisimple, simply-connected} ${k(X)}$-group which {\em splits over a tamely ramified extension of ${k(X)}$}.
 Classical Steinberg theory shows also that the group $\cG_{k(X)}$ is {\em quasi-split}.
 Since for us $k$ is algebraically closed, at the local fields $K_x$, the groups $\cG_{K_x}$ are again automatically quasi-split by Steinberg's theorem.